Skip to main content

 } from "@statsig/react-bindings";

-import { runStatsigAutoCapture } from "@statsig/web-analytics";
+import { StatsigAutoCapturePlugin } from '@statsig/web-analytics';

 import React, { useEffect } from "react";